 What happens when the school is closed?

 All scheduled closures, for example holidays and continuing education events, will be blocked off on the schedule and noted on the side menu on the webpage, and programs will be scheduled around this.

 Do you cancel classes in bad weather?

 Very rarely!
-Unless the roads are dire (e.g. heavy freezing rain), classes will run.
-All students affected will be contacted when this is the case.
+Unless the roads are truly dire, classes will run.
+All students affected will be contacted if a class is cancelled.
 If you haven’t heard from the office, assume classes will run.
 Please be prepared to drive in our Canadian winters!

 Do you offer a guarantee?